bitid/bitid-ruby/README.md

 Once the `Bitid` object is initialized, you have access to the following methods :

 ```
-bitid.message
+bitid.uri
 ```

-This is the message to sign (the challenge).
+This is the uri which will trigger the wallet when clicked (or scanned as QRcode).
 For instance :

 ```
-Bitcoin Signed Message:
 bitid://bitid-demo.herokuapp.com/callback?x=987f20277c015ce7
 ```